Skip to main content

 The anchor app is a Team Knowledge Base that becomes context for any MCP client the moment you connect.

 Clone the KB into your workspace, then connect Claude Desktop, Cursor, VS Code, or any MCP client to your Taskade workspace via OAuth2.
-The KB Projects, search Agent, and summarization Automation are immediately available as tools the AI client can call.
+The KB Projects, the search Agent's configuration, and the summarization Automation are immediately readable by the AI client, and it can write straight back into the app's source.

 What MCP Is, in One Diagram